mxguardian/Mail-SpamAssassin-Plugin-AttachmentDetail/README.md

 Supported keys are:

-`name` is the suggested filename as specified in the Content-Disposition header
+`name` is the suggested filename as specified in the Content-Type header

 `type` is the attachment MIME type (e.g. image/png, application/pdf, etc.)